Tax Problems – A Quick Guide

 The following are the major causes of a tax bill that is now out of control:

-Failure to file tax returns – The taxpayer misses one year of filing with full intent of catching up.
-By the time the IRS catches up, you may be behind for many years.
+Failure to file tax returns – The taxpayer misses one year of filing with the full intent of catching up.
+When the IRS catches up, you may be behind for many years.

-Tax audit went bad – Taxpayer misses an audit, or can’t produce records.
-The IRS auditor is overly aggressive, or taxpayer does not have competent tax representation.
+Tax audit went bad – Taxpayer misses an audit or can’t produce records.
+The IRS auditor is overly aggressive, or the taxpayer does not have competent tax representation.

 Financial Hardship– Job loss, business failure, and unforeseen financial burdens will eventually cause tax problems.